seldonian-framework/Tutorials/examples/facial_recognition.md

 </p>

 <p>
 We will use this model, along with a dataset and parse trees to create the full specification object.
+Parse trees are objects created from the behavioral constraints.
+In our case, we have a single fairness constraint, so we create a single parse tree.
 We also specify the optimization strategy, mini-batch gradient descent with a batch size of 237 and 40 epochs.
-The candidate data have $23,700*0.5 = 11,850$ datapoints, so all 50 batches will be of equal size with a batch size of 237.
+The candidate data have $23,\!700*0.5 = 11,\!850$ datapoints, so all 50 batches will be of equal size with a batch size of 237.
 We also define the primary objective function to be the binary logistic loss.
 We create the spec object and then run the engine in a file called <code>run_engine.py</code>.
 Note that in this file, we import the model class we just defined from the file above.
 The model file must be in the same folder as this script in order for the import to work.
 </p>
 {% highlight python %}
 # run_engine.py